BIGDummyHead/DMemory/README.md

 This package is available on Nuget for x86 and x64 archetypes.
 [DM.dll](https://www.nuget.org/packages?q=DM-) on Nuget.
 This package now works on Nuget, it did not have the correct file structure.

+#### This branch describes different methods that may be used for in-game purposes.
+Things that describes objects that are in all games will be described on this branch.

 ### Copy Me

 ```csharp